Brennall/HFH-SRD/Chapter10.md

 The Judge should take care to describe rooms and passageways as they fit the environment.
 How do areas smell?
 What do they look like?
 What creatures live here, and what evidence do they leave behind?
 The Judge should add enough description to keep players interested in the dungeon, but should not go so far that the description is too deep and becomes tiresome.
 One option is to fully describe only a small proportion of the rooms in a dungeon.
 These rooms would include rooms with special or unique encounters.
 The remaining rooms, while they may have monsters and treasure, can be similar to one another in description.
 Unimportant random details can be made up during actual game play.
 However, anything significant which is made up on the spot must be written down to maintain consistency if the characters return to the same room.

-In addition, a multi-level dungeon used for extensive play should be considered a “living” place.
+In addition, a multi-level dungeon used for extensive play should be considered a "living" place.
 The Judge should keep track of how the player characters alter the environment, and how resident monsters may change in number, type, or behavior in response.
 A mega-dungeon will evolve through time just as the characters will by adventuring there.

 ### Wandering Monsters

 Monsters often live in the tunnels, caves, and chambers of dungeons, or lair in the treetops, natural caves, and warrens of the wilderness.
 However, monsters do not only stay where they live.
 They also wander, hunt, and explore, both underground and in the wild.
 Indeed, some monsters never stop moving long enough to make a lair at all.
 Such creatures are called wandering monsters, and they can represent a dire threat to adventures.

 The Judge should check for wandering monsters periodically during the course of an adventure by making an encounter throw.
-The frequency of encounter throws and the required target value will vary depending on the adventurer’s activities and location.
+The frequency of encounter throws and the required target value will vary depending on the adventurer's activities and location.
 If an encounter throw results in a wandering monster, the Judge will then consult the Wandering Monster tables to determine what has been encountered, and then adjudicate the encounter using the Encounter rules from Chapter 6.

 ### Wandering Monsters in the Dungeon